tarebyte/dotfiles/README.md

 # Dotfiles

-These are the files I tweak on almost a dailt basis, it's a bit of an obsession.
+These are the files I tweak on almost a daily basis, it's a serious addiction.

 Use these files in tandem with my [Boxen Config](https://github.com/tarebyte/my-boxen)